 The levels of alcohol in your bloodstream is referred to as blood alcohol concentration (BAC).
 BAC is what police test for in roadside alcohol breath tests.

 A BAC of 0.05% (point 0 five) means that there is 0.05g of alcohol in every 100ml of blood.
 This is the legal limit for driving in Australia.
-If you drive with more than 0.05%, you will be convicted of driving under the influence (DUI).
+To avoid a driving under the influence conviction your BAC must be under 0.05%.

 For men of average size to stay under the limit: no more than 2 standard drinks in the first hour and 1 drink per hour after that.